 The school colours are green, yellow and grey.
 We encourage all children to wear the school uniform, which is intended to be both simple and practical allowing all pupils to take part in the full range of activities.
-The uniform is available from Rascals, Coten End, Warwick (a local uniform supplier), or on-line from www.yourschooluniform.com.
+The uniform is available from Woodloes Supermarket on the Woodloes estate, or on-line from www.yourschooluniform.com.

 Boys Girls

 Yellow Polo Shirt Yellow Polo Shirt

 Dark Green Sweatshirt Dark Green Sweatshirt or Cardigan

 Grey Trousers Grey Pinafore Dress or Skirt

 Grey Shorts Yellow or Green Check Dress

-Grey Socks or Tights
+Grey Socks Grey Socks or Tights

 Flat Black Shoes Flat Black Shoes

 PE Kit

 Black Shorts

 White T Shirt

 Plimsolls or Trainers (Trainers required for KS2 children)

 Jogging bottoms (for cold weather)

 Suitable strong Kit bag